goodhosts/vagrant/README.md

     cacls %SYSTEMROOT%\system32\drivers\etc\hosts /E /G %USERNAME%:W

-## Installing The Development Version
+## Generate The Development Version

 If you would like to install `vagrant-goodhosts` to make contributions or changes, run the following commands::